Search & SEO //

 Why would you wade through ten articles when a machine can read them all and give you the summary?
 That’s the pitch from a new breed of search tools, and honestly, for a lot of queries, it works.

 Perplexity AI has become my default for research questions.
-It now has 45 million monthly active users (up from 22 million at the start of 2025) and handles roughly 170 million visits per month.
+It now has 45 million monthly active users (up from 22 million at the start of 2025), generated $200 million in revenue in 2025, and is reportedly valued at $20 billion.
+It handles roughly 170 million visits per month.
 What I like about Perplexity is that it cites its sources inline, so you can verify anything it tells you.
 It’s not perfect.
-I’ve caught it hallucinating details maybe once every 15-20 queries.
+Independent benchmarks show Perplexity has around a 45% hallucination rate on complex factual queries.
 But for questions like “what’s the difference between SERP syndication and index access in the Google antitrust case,” Perplexity gives me a usable answer in 8 seconds instead of the 6 minutes I’d spend clicking through four articles.

 ChatGPT Search is the 800-pound gorilla here, and the numbers are staggering.
-ChatGPT.com now pulls 5.5 billion monthly visits according to Semrush, and its search feature (launched October 2024) is available to all users, not just paid subscribers.
-ChatGPT Search pulls live web data, cites sources, and lets you ask follow-up questions.
+ChatGPT.com now sees roughly 5.5 billion monthly visits according to Semrush data, with 894 million total users across ChatGPT and Copilot combined.
+Its search feature pulls live web data, cites sources, and lets you ask follow-up questions.
 For product comparisons and “help me decide between X and Y” queries, it’s genuinely faster than Google.

 Here’s a question worth sitting with: are these even “search engines” in the traditional sense?
 I’d argue they’re something new.
 They don’t return a list of links.
 They return an answer.
-That’s a fundamentally different interaction, and it’s why Gartner predicted in 2024 that traditional search volume would drop 25% by 2026.
-The full 25% hasn’t materialized yet, but the direction is unmistakable.
+That’s a fundamentally different interaction.
+Gartner predicted in 2024 that traditional search volume would drop 25% by 2026.
+The full 25% hasn’t materialized, but the direction is unmistakable.
+First Page Sage estimates that ChatGPT alone now holds 73.1% of AI search market share.

 “AI isn’t replacing search, but it’s reshaping where search begins, how people discover brands, and which options they consider.
 A hybrid journey is emerging: AI delivers the first answer, and traditional search confirms it.”